Last updated September 2016

 OTHERWISE YOU HAVE TO WAIT UNTIL APRIL AND SUBMIT AN APPLICATION TO INDIVIDUAL SCHOOLS THROUGH THE IN YEAR ADMISSION PROCESS WHO WILL ARRANGE TESTING (Contact KCC admissions to confirm process).

-- A total of 27% out of the whole cohort of children living in "selective areas of Kent" were found selective for 2013 entry.
-This excludes children living in 'comprehensive' areas or outside Kent who took the tests.
+A total of 28% out of the whole cohort of children living Kent were found selective for 2016 entry.
 The proportion of children in the west of the county taking the tests is lower than in the east, whilst the proportion passing is higher.
-You will find comprehensive statisitcs here.
+You will find comprehensive statistics here.

 - Details of Kent Test result statistics for 2014 entry are posted here.
 Medway Test result and Review statistics for 2014 entry are here.